cncf/k8s-conformance/faq.md

 ## Do I need to re-submit results if we rebrand our offering?

 No. If the software is the same, and just the name has changed, you just need to submit a revised Participation Form available at https://github.com/cncf/k8s-conformance/blob/master/participation-form/Certified_Kubernetes_Form.md that includes the new name.
 Please also open a pull request to update the name in your PRODUCT.yaml file.
 We do ask that you send us the new Participation Form **prior** to announcing the name change.
+You can submit the pull request after the announcement, if necessary.

 ## I still have questions.
 Can you help?